Massif des Aravis, a property market driven by the 2030 Olympic Games

 A property market already under pressure ahead of the Olympic deadline

-Even before the Olympic designation, the property market in the Aravis ranked among the tightest in Haute-Savoie.
-Developable land is structurally scarce in mountain zones, and demand is fuelled by the dual proximity of Annecy (30 minutes) and Geneva (1 hour), along with resorts that have preserved a rare architectural authenticity in the Alps.
+Even before the Olympic designation, real estate in the Aravis range ranked among the tightest in Haute-Savoie.
+Developable land is structurally scarce in mountain zones, and demand is fuelled by the dual proximity of Annecy (40 minutes) and Geneva (1 hour), along with resorts that have preserved a rare architectural authenticity in the Alps.
 Here is an overview of prices across the main communes of the range, where the Olympic perspective could further tighten an already limited supply.

 Market trends and outlook for investors